matheusicaro/matheusicaro-node-framework/README.md

 This repo uses [changesets](https://github.com/changesets/changesets) for versioning and the changelog.
 Any PR touching `src/**` needs an accompanying changeset — CI checks for one (`npx changeset status`).
 Run `npx changeset` and follow the prompts; for a change with no consumer-visible effect, `npx changeset add --empty` satisfies the check without adding a changelog entry.

+`master` is protected — direct pushes are rejected for everyone, including admins.
+All changes go through a PR with the CI check (`Lint, test, and build`) passing before merge.

 ---

 ## License